Ethical Web Scraping: Best Practices for 2026

 Maintain records of:

-- Legal basis for scraping each target
+- Lawful basis for scraping each target (especially under GDPR)

-- Rate limiting configurations
+- Rate limiting configurations per domain

 - Data retention and deletion policies